MohammedAiyub/fix_protocol/README.md

 # fix_protocol to gemini

-E-mail to connectivity@gemini.com and specify the email address used to setup your Sandbox/prod account and the Source IP that you will be using to connect to the FIX Sandbox/prod.
+E-mail to connectivity@gemini.com and specify the email address, used to setup your Sandbox/prod account and the Source IP that you will be using to connect to the FIX Sandbox/prod.
+Ask target Ip and Port to connect.

 Download quick fix xml file from https://docs.gemini.com/fix-api/#download